Dehydration can be a runner’s worst nightmare. Symptoms can be as mild as a slight headache, or so severe that they require hospital treatment.

 7. Zephyr Vest

-The Zephyr vest is the top lightweight Camelbak and it weighs just 7 ounces on its own without water bottles in it.
+The Zephyr vest is the top lightweight Camelbak, weighing just 7 ounces without water bottles in it.
 When using the two water bottles, it has a capacity of 1 liter or 34 ounces of water, which is still light and gets even lighter as you run.

 There are storage pouches and pockets strategically placed so you can reach your fuel and accessories quickly and easily.
-There is also a secure cell phone pocket so you don’t have to worry about your phone, an attachment point for trekking poles, and a safety whistle.
+There is also a secure cell phone pocket, an attachment point for trekking poles, and a safety whistle.

 This vest is also made from engineered knit mesh, and like all of Camelbak’s vests, is breathable and keeps you surprisingly cool when running with it on your back.